-This section summarizes special status wildlife species known or expected to occur at the Project, other wildlife observed at the Project (based on baseline wildlife surveys conducted at the Project), and the presence of FWHCA, which are considered Critical Areas under BCC 15.14.010.
+This section summarizes the presence, distribution, and habitat availability within the Project Lease Boundary for special status wildlife species known or expected to occur at the Project, other wildlife observed at the Project (based on baseline wildlife surveys conducted at the Project), and the presence of FWHCA, which are considered Critical Areas under BCC 15.14.010.
 Sources of information for the desktop reviews and the results of Project-specific surveys are indicated in each subsection.
 The Applicant coordinated with WDFW and USFWS regarding survey methods and results and Project permitting in 2017 and 2020 (i.e., during an Agency kick-off meeting September 19, 2017 [Jansen 2017a] and a Joint Stakeholder Meeting January 28, 2020 [Jansen and Fossum 2020]).